uspki/policies/certificate-policy.md

 ## 4.12 Key escrow and recovery

 ### 4.12.1 Key escrow and recovery policy and practices
-Private keys for certificates issued under this policy SHALL NOT be escrowed.
+Private keys for certificates issued under this policy shall not be escrowed.

 ### 4.12.2 Session key encapsulation and recovery policy and practices
 Not applicable.

 # 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS
-The CA SHALL develop, implement, and maintain a comprehensive security program designed to:
+The CA shall develop, implement, and maintain a comprehensive security program designed to:

 1. Protect the confidentiality, integrity, and availability of Certificate Data and Certificate Management Processes;
 2. Protect against anticipated threats or hazards to the confidentiality, integrity, and availability of the Certificate Data and Certificate Management Processes;